PatrizioG/Microservices/README.md

 https://www.jetbrains.com/datagrip/

 ## Apply migrations doesn't needed
-Orders project uses a sqlite db but due to the testing nature of the project, migrations are applied at the startup phase.
+Orders project uses a sqlite db but due to the testing nature of the project migrations are applied at the startup phase.
 Other projects use in-memory databases with hardcoded data and therefore do not require migration.

 ## How to launch Microservices